 As a COR certified company, TJI mandates focus on key elements within Company Structure.
-Our safety performance relies heavily on the effective action put towards hazard assessments, hazard analysis, hazard control, communicating hazards, hazard control measures, monitoring and re-evaluation strategies.
+Our safety performance relies heavily on the effective action put towards hazard assessments, hazard analysis, hazard control, communicating hazards, hazard control measures, monitoring, and re-evaluation strategies.
 Development and implementation of safe work practices and procedures are also attributed to TJI’s success in overall safety performance.
-By involving management, joint health and safety committees, supervision, field and shop personnel in education, training and continuing improvement programs, TJI can deliver positive and consistent health and safety results.
+By involving management, joint health, and safety committees, supervision, field and shop personnel in education, training, and continuous improvement programs, TJI can deliver positive and consistent health and safety results.

-TJI Electrical and Instrumentation Services Ltd. will continue its commitment to provide a safe and healthy workplace for all employees in association with Ontario Legislation and TJI’s internal Ground Health and Safety Program.
+TJI Multi-Trade Contractors Ltd. will continue its commitment to provide a safe and healthy workplace for all employees in association with Ontario Legislation and TJI’s internal Ground Health and Safety Program.

 TJI will assure that daily toolbox talks and weekly safety communication meetings are undertaken at regular intervals on all active worksites while recording the attendance and acknowledgment of all personnel.
 Supervision will ensure that TASC cards are completed for each job task, in conjunction with job-specific JSA/JLAs.
-Development, feedback and execution of JSA/JLA components will be encouraged by TJI Supervision to empower all TJI Team Members in contributing to safe work practices, procedures and a universally positive safety culture.
+Development, feedback, and execution of JSA/JLA components will be encouraged by TJI Supervision to empower all TJI Team Members in contributing to safe work practices, procedures, and universally positive safety culture.